ItziModel/itzi/README.md

   * Digital elevation model in meters
   * Friction, expressed as Manning's n

-The following raster space-time datasets are optional:
+The following space-time raster datasets are optional:

   * rain map in mm/h
-  * user defined inflow in m/s (vertical velocity, i.e for 20 m3/s on a 10x10 cell, the velocity is 0.2 m/s)
+  * point inflow in m/s (vertical velocity, i.e for 20 m3/s on a 10x10 cell, the velocity is 0.2 m/s)
+  * fixed infiltration rate in mm/h
+  * Green-Ampt infiltration parameters
   * boundary condition type: an integer map (see below)
   * boundary condition value: a map for boundary conditions using user-given value